kaitlinnewson/carto2017/content/speakers.en.md

 Emily Sugerman os a Master’s of Library and Information Science candidate at the University of British Columbia, with a BA in Comparative Literature and Culture from the University of Western Ontario.
 Print map love runs deep!

 ---
+### <a name="Walz"></a>Sharon Walz
+Sharon is a Digital Archivist at the City of Vancouver Archives, and works with both analogue and digital records in all formats.
+She has a professional interest in architectural, cartographic and business records, and regularly leads project teams working with those records.
+Her departmental portfolio includes Planning and Development Services, Community Services, and Housing Policy and Projects, amongst others.

+---
 ### <a name="Yan"></a>Andy Yan
 Bio coming soon.